shickey/htmaa_blog/final.md

 {% include img2.html subpath="09-output" img1="xmega-board.jpg" img2="filtered-triangle.jpg" %}

 Between those experiments and reading through old fab class projects (like the [fab boombox](http://fab.cba.mit.edu/classes/863.11/people/matthew.keeter/fab_boombox/)), I think the way to go will be to use the DACs on the XMega chip to drive line-level audio signals to amplifier chips, and then out to the speakers.

+## Force/Pressure Sensing

+In the outputs week, I experimented with different ways to sense force and/or pressure.
+In the final bench, we want there to be two sensors (one on each side of the bench) that will trigger when someone sits down.
+Then, the audio playback will begin once *both* people are seated (since we want the experience of listening to be collective).

+First, I played around with simple step response sensors made of foam and copper tape.
+These worked okay, but didn't seem like they would be robust enough for the final project.

+{% include img1.html subpath="11-input" img="folded-sensor.jpg" %}

+I also ordered some strain gauges off of Amazon and figured out how to wire one of these up to the ADC and get sensible readings out of it.
+This actually porved to be pretty successful (especially since we don't really care about more *much* force is applied, just that there *is* force) so this may be the way to go for the final bench.

+{% include img1.html subpath="11-input" img="wired-gauge-board.jpg" %}

+One open question is the best way to mount this type of sensor so that it reads accurately, but isn't in the way or visible at all to the participants.
+I also wonder if it may make sense to put two gauges on each side of the bench just to increase confidence that someone is actually sitting down.

+More soon!